-“We were all coming out of the hall after a few hours of lots of fun and dancing and there was the birds doing their own dance for us!”
+“We were all coming out of the hall after a few hours of lots of fun and dancing and there were the birds doing their own dance for us!”

 The Irish dance teacher was so stunned by the vision that she uploaded it to YouTube along with harp music by Laoise Kelly, from Achill, County Mayo.